Facts about The Gospel Lighthouse

 |The Gospel of Jesus Christ is being preached today in this unique and

-historical building.
+historical building located at 1900 South Ewing Avenue in Dallas.
 It is now the home of Faith Memorial Church

 under the ministry of Pastor Larry and Sister Rosetta Jefferson.